James George Barbadoes: American Anti-Slavery Society

 When William Lloyd Garrison reported in 1836 that the American Anti-Slavery Society's "impetus is increasing," he could not foretell that in four years the society would be rent asunder by the defection of the anti-Garrisonian abolitionists.
 There were strong personality issues in the split.
 Various charges were brought against Garrison personally.
 He was charged with having a "deliberate and well-matured design to make the anti-slavery organization subservient to the promotion of personal and sectarian views on the subjects of Women's Rights … Civil Government, the Church, the Ministry, and the Sabbath."
 Basically, however, the split was the result of genuine ideological differences.

-African American abolitionists also split on the same issues dividing white antislavery men and women.
+African American abolitionists also split on the same issues that divided white antislavery men and women.
 James G. Barbadoes, William Cooper Nell, Charles Remond, and William P. Powell supported William Lloyd Garrison and continued to work inside the American Anti-Slavery Society, while Samuel Cornish, Christopher Rush (founder and second bishop of the African Episcopal Zion church), and Charles B. Ray, then an editor of the Colored American, became members of the first executive committee of the new American and Foreign Anti-Slavery Society.
 Henry Highland Garnet, too, was one of the founders of the new organization and a speaker for the Liberty Party.

 A resolution published in The Liberator concluded: